Floorp-Projects/Floorp/modules/libpref/docs/index.md

 An `always` or `once` static pref can only be used for prefs with bool/int/float values, not strings or complex values.

 Each mirror variable is read-only, accessible via a getter function.
+The base name of the getter function is the same as the pref's name, but with '.' or '-' converted to '_'.
+Sometimes a suffix is added, e.g. _AtStartup for the mirror once kind.

 Mirror variables have two benefits.
 First, they allow C++ and Rust code to get the pref value directly from the variable instead of requiring a slow hash